Shopify/statsd-instrument/CONTRIBUTING.md

 - The statsd-instrument version. **Note:** only the latest version is supported.
 - The StatsD backend you are using.

-## Pull request
+## Opening pull requests

 1. Fork the repository, and create a branch.
 2. Implement the feature or bugfix, and add tests that cover the changed functionality.
 3. Create a pull request.
-Make sure that you get Travis CI passes.
+Make sure that you get a green CI status on your commit.

 Some notes:

 - Make sure to follow to coding style.
+This is enforced by Rubocop
 - Make sure your changes are properly documented using [yardoc syntax](http://www.rubydoc.info/gems/yard/file/docs/GettingStarted.md).
 - Add an entry to the "unreleased changes" section of [CHANGELOG.md](./CHANGELOG.md).
 - **Do not** update `StatsD::Instrument::VERSION`.
 This will be done during the release prodecure.

+### On perfomance & benchmarking

+This gem is used in production at Shopify, and is used to instrument some of our hottest code paths.
+This means that we are very careful about not introducing performance regressions in this library.

-> **Important:** if you change anything in the hot code path (sending a StatsD metric), please
-> include benchmarks to show the performance impact of your changes.
+**Important:** Whenever you make changes to the metric emission code path in this library, you **must** include benchmark results to show the impact of your changes.

+The `test/benchmark/` folder contains some example benchmark script that you can use, or can serve as a starting point.
+Please run your benchmark on your pull request revision, as well as the latest revision on `master`.

+### On backwards compatibility

+Shopify's codebases are heavily instrumented using this library.
+As a result, we cannot accept changes that are backwards incompatible:

+- Changes that will require us to update our codebases.
+- Changes that will cause metrics emitted by this library to change in form or shape.

+This means that we may not be able to accept fixes for what you consider a bug.

 ## Release procedure